cornfeedhobo/k8s-opsdk-core-types/README.md

 - [x] Add some more core types and add some corresponding tests

 - [x] Add helm chart, created from the kustomize output

+- [ ] Add auth support for the metrics endpoint

+- [ ] Add support for leader election

+- [ ] Add instructions for testing without cert-manager